Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app-legacy-version.md

    d.
 In the **Web Container** drop-down menu, select the appropriate software for your application.

       Currently, you can choose from Tomcat 8, Tomcat 7 or Jetty 9.
-A recent distribution of the selected software will be provided by Azure, and it will run on a recent distribution of JDK 8 created by Oracle and provided by Azure.
+A recent distribution of the selected software will be provided by Azure, and it will run on a recent distribution of the JDK provided by Azure.

    e.
 In the **Subscription** drop-down menu, select the subscription you want to use for this deployment.